$1,650.00 – $1,900.00

 CME credits are subject to change.

-Program materials and CME certificates for both in-person and live-stream programs are delivered to you through your personal IFM online account.
+Program materials and CME certificates are delivered to you through your personal IFM online account.
 For this reason, you may not register multiple people or someone other than yourself.
 No registrations will be taken after 4:00 pm PT, November 18, 2021.

-Cancellation requests must be received in writing by email: Jenniferstroh@ifm.org or 253.661.3065.
-IFM will reply with a written acknowledgment.
+Cancellation requests must be submitted to Jenniferstroh@ifm.org or 253.661.3065.
+IFM will reply with a written acknowledgement.

-My registration for the Environmental Health (Formerly Detox) Advanced Practice Module signifies that I have read and agreed to IFM’s cancellation policy found above.
-My participation in the IFM Program is not a substitute for any licensing requirements that may be applicable to me and does not independently authorize me to render care, prescribe regimens or prescribe medications or supplements.
-My activities in the health and wellness field remain subject to my education, qualifications and licensure.
+My registration for the Advanced Practice Module (APM) signifies that I have read and agreed to IFM’s cancellation policy found above.
+My participation in the APM is not a substitute for any licensing requirements that may be applicable to me and does not independently authorize me to render care, prescribe regimens, or prescribe medications or supplements.
+My activities in the health and wellness field remain subject to my education, qualifications, and licensure.

 Before registering for Live Stream, please click the button below to test your device’s ability to support live streaming.